apache/apisix/kubernetes/README.md

 ### kubernetes

-This is a yaml file for deploying apisix in kubernetes, but does not include the deployment of etcd.
+There are some yaml files for deploying apisix in Kubernetes.

+### Prerequisites
+- Install etcd

 ### Usage